enesctnn/WeatherApp/README.md

 - Place Autocompletion: Integrated with the Radar.io API to provide place autocompletion, making it easier for users to input locations.

+- Live Weather Map: Integrated a live weather map powered by Ventusky, providing real-time weather visualization and forecasts directly within the app using an iframe.

 ---

 ### Supported Languages: